estevancersa/DEEGA-ETF/README.md

 	PDF document explaining Fund characteristics
 	Rebalancing of the portfolio is based on ETF manager discretion, based on data availability

-ETF - Backtesting
+ETF - Benchmarking
+	Compare to other sources of analysis, as it is not possible to backtest with the amount of data that we have.
 No clear path yet, dependent on data results

 ETF - performance and results
 	No clear path yet, dependent on data results